CasperKristiansson/Networks-and-Communication-IK1203/Part 2 - Network Layer, Link Layer, and Wireless and Mobile Networks/Network Layer - Lecture 7-8.md

 - name and IP address of local DNS server
 - network mask (indicating network versus host portion of address)

 When a company needs address it usually byes a block of addresses from a ISP.
-The ISP will handle than more specific request so its advertisment could be that it tells the rest of the world to send me all packages with "200.23.16.0/20".
+The ISP will handle than more specific request so its advertisement could be that it tells the rest of the world to send me all packages with "200.23.16.0/20".

 A ISP gets its addresses from ICANN (Internet Corporation for Assigned Names and Numbers)
 - Allocates addresses